 I was first licensed as KN3ANU at the age of 13 in Philadelphia, Pennsylvania and quickly upgraded to a General Class ticket.
 I received an Official Relay Station (ORS) appointment from the ARRL and enjoyed handling CW traffic and participating in CD contests.
 Amateur radio was put on hold while I attended Temple University and earned a B.S. in Biology and a M.D. degree.
 Post medical school training followed at the University of California, San Francisco and service in the United States Public Health Service (Department of the Navy- Lieutenant Commander), Indian Health Service on the Navajo and Hopi reservations.

 I moved to Southern California in 1976 and started a solo private urology practice.
 In 1977 I upgraded to Extra Class as N6HC.
-I retired from full time urology practice in 2001 and continue to work as a part-time locum tenens physician and volunteer at the Orange Free clinic.
+I retired from full time urology practice in 2001 and continued to work as a part-time locum tenens physician until 2011 and volunteered at the Orange Free clinic until 2015.
 I am a Fellow of the American College of Surgeons and a long time member of the California and Orange County Medical Associations, a diplomate of the American Board of Urology and a member of the American Urological Association, Western Section of the AUA and the California Urological Association.
 I was a member of the clinical faculty of Loma Linda University School of Medicine.